yaleqc/qtcodes/README.md

 Quantum computation is an inherently noisy process.
 Scalable quantum computers will require fault-tolerance to implement useful computation.
 There are many proposed approaches to this, but one promising candidate is the family of *topological quantum error correcting codes*.

 Currently, the [`qiskit.ignis.verification.topological_codes`](https://qiskit.org/documentation/apidoc/verification.html#topological-codes) module provides a general framework for QEC and implements one specific example, the *repetition code*.
-Qiskit Topological Codes builds out the `topological_codes` module into a diverse family of QEC encoders and decoders, supporting the repetition code, XXXX/ZZZZ rotated surface code, and the XZZX rotated surface code.
+Qiskit Topological Codes builds out the `topological_codes` module into a diverse family of QEC encoders and decoders, supporting the repetition code, XXXX/ZZZZ (XXZZ) rotated surface code, and the XZZX rotated surface code.

 Inspired by the [Qiskit Textbook](https://qiskit.org/textbook/ch-quantum-hardware/error-correction-repetition-code.html), we've written a full set of [jupyter notebook tutorials](./tutorials) to demonstrate the [circuit encoders](./topological_codes/circuits), [graph decoders](./topological_codes/fitters), and [benchmarking tools](./benchmarking) that compose Qiskit Topological Codes.
 These tutorials both demonstrate the elegance of QEC codes as well as the utility of this package -- please check them out!